Philippine volcano's quakes, cracks send more people fleeing

 A villager who returned from the island described to AP how the island now resembles an ash-blanketed wasteland.

-About four villages exist on the island despite it being declared a state-protected area and a permanent danger zone.
+About four villages exist on the island despite it being a permanent danger zone.
 Defense Secretary Delfin Lorenzana has recommended that villagers should not be allowed back.

 The 1,020-foot (311-meter) Taal is one of the world’s smallest volcanoes but also one of the most restive of 24 active volcanoes across the Philippines.
-The Southeast Asian archipelago of more than 100 million people is located in the so-called Pacific “Ring of Fire,” a vast region in the ocean basin where most of the world’s earthquakes and volcanic eruptions occur.
+The Southeast Asian archipelago of more than 100 million people is in the so-called Pacific “Ring of Fire,” the string of faults around the ocean basin where most of the world’s earthquakes and volcanic eruptions occur.

 Gomez reported from Manila.
 Associated Press journalist Joeal Calupitan contributed to this report.